A-Spangler/Spangler-etal_2026_SustainableCitiesAndSociety/figures/README.md

-## This directory contains all analysis figures from the journal article
+## This directory contains all figures from the journal article